Solving bilevel programs based on lower-level Mond-Weir duality: Introduction

 If the lower-level problem $\mathrm{P}_x$ is convex in $y$ and satisfies some constraint qualifications, BP and MPCC are equivalent in globally optimal sense.
 However, MPCC does not satisfy the Mangasarian-Fromovitz constraint qualification (MFCQ) at any feasible point so that the well-developed optimization algorithms in nonlinear programming may not be stable in solving MPCC.
 There have been proposed a number of approximation algorithms such as relaxation and smoothing algorithms, penalty function algorithms, interior point algorithms, implicit programming algorithms, active-set identification algorithms, constrained equation algorithms, and nonsmooth algorithms for solving MPCC.
-See, e.g., \cite{Fukushima1998globally, Guo2015solving, Hoheisel2013theoretical, Lin2009solving, Lin2006hybrid, Luo1996mathematical,Scholtes2001,Solodov-1} and the references therein for more details about MPCC.
-Another approach in dealing with bilevel program is based on the lower-level optimal value function and some optimality conditions and constraint qualifications were derived through this way \cite{Ye1995optimality,Ye2010new,Dempe2013bilevel}.
-Although the lower-level optimal value function does not have analytic expressions in general and so it can not be solved directly by the popular optimization algorithms, some approximation algorithms were presented along this approach \cite{Lin2014simple,Xu2014smoothing,Ma2021combined}.
+See, e.g., \cite{Luo1996mathematical, Fukushima1998globally, Scholtes2001convergence, Lin2006hybrid, Lin2009solving, izmailov2012semismooth, Hoheisel2013theoretical, Guo2015solving} and the references therein for more details about MPCC.
+Another approach in dealing with bilevel program is based on the lower-level optimal value function and some optimality conditions and constraint qualifications were derived through this way \cite{Ye1995optimality, Ye2010new, Dempe2013bilevel}.
+Although the lower-level optimal value function does not have analytic expressions in general and so it can not be solved directly by the popular optimization algorithms, some approximation algorithms were presented along this approach \cite{Lin2014solving, Xu2014smoothing, Ma2021combined}.

-Recently, Li et al. suggested a new approach to solve bilevel program based on the lower-level Wolfe duality \cite{Li2021novel}.
+Recently, \cite{Li2022novel} suggested a new approach to solve bilevel program based on the lower-level Wolfe duality.
 Under some kind of convexity and the Guignard constraint qualification, it is shown that BP is equivalent to the single-level optimization problem

 More interestingly, it was shown by example that, different from MPCC that fails to satisfy the MFCQ at any feasible point, WDP may satisfy the MFCQ at its feasible point.
 A relaxation method based on WDP was presented and numerical experiments indicate that, compared with MPCC, this approach is more efficient.
-See \cite{Li2021novel} for more details.
+See \cite{Li2022novel} for more details.

 Inspired by the above work, we consider another approach for bilevel program based on the lower-level Mond-Weir duality.
 It will be shown in the subsequent sections that, under some conditions different from that assumed for WDP, BP is equivalent to the single-level optimization problem